REVISED 03.06.21 – 90% of us, pro and home chefs alike, have cooked eggs, one of the most common foods on the planet, wrong. For generations!

 BECOME A TEMPTIMELORD

-If Dr. Who can master the world with his smarts and a sonic screwdriver, we can become TempTimelords of our own kitchens with a good culinary “screwdriver” that many of us leave lying by in our drawers: A digital, instant thermometer.
+If Dr. Who can master the world with his smarts and a “sonic screwdriver,” we can become TempTimelords of our own kitchens, with a good culinary “screwdriver” that is a game-changer in the way that you cook eggs…

 TAKING THE PAIN OUT OF THE PAN